NikshepShetty/vaa-genai-technical-test/README.md

 ## 🧠 Objective

 Build a **RAG-based Help Assistant** that answers customer support queries using retrieved context from our help documentation.
-You should use FastAPI, vector embeddings, a vector store, and OpenAI's GPT model to provide accurate, context-aware responses based on the provided help content.
+Use FastAPI, embeddings, a vector store, and OpenAI's GPT model to provide accurate, context-aware responses based on the provided help content.

 ---